michaeluno/amazon-auto-links/readme.txt

 = Is the China locales supported? =
 For the category unit type, yes.
 But for the search and contextual unit types, no as PA-API 5 does not support it.

+= Is this plugin Amazon Auto Links? =
+Yes, that's a former name of this plugin and it is now Auto Amazon Links.

 == Other Notes ==

 = Shortcode and Function Parameters =